IQ-Learn: Inverse soft-Q Learning for Imitation: Introduction

 This introduces a requirement to separately model the reward and policy, and train these two functions jointly, often in an adversarial fashion.
 Drawing on connections between RL and energy-based models~\cite{Haarnoja2018SoftAO, haarnoja2017reinforcement}, we propose learning a \emph{single model for the $Q$-value}.
 The $Q$-value then implicitly defines both a reward and policy function.
 This turns a difficult min-max problem over policy and reward functions into a simpler minimization problem over a single function, the \(Q\)-value.
 Since our problem has a one-to-one correspondence with the min-max problem studied in adversarial IL \citep{Ho2016GenerativeAI}, we maintain the generality and guarantees of these previous approaches, resulting in a meaningful reward that may be used for inverse reinforcement learning.
 Furthermore, our method may be used to minimize a variety of statistical divergences between the expert and learned policy.
 We show that we recover several previously-described approaches as special cases of particular divergences, such as the regularized behavioural cloning of~\cite{piot2014boosted}, and the conservative Q-learning of~\cite{kumar2020conservative}.

 In our experiments, we find that our method is performant even with very sparse data - surpassing prior methods using \textit{one expert demonstration} in the completely offline setting - and can scale to complex image-based tasks like Atari reaching expert performance.
 Moreover, our learnt rewards are highly predictive of the original environment rewards.
+Finally, our method is robust to distribution shifts in the environment showing great generalization performance to never seen goals and an ability to act as a meta-learner.

 Concretely, our contributions are as follows: \begin{itemize} \item We present a modified $Q$-learning update rule for imitation learning that can be implemented on top of soft-Q learning or soft actor-critic (SAC) algorithms in fewer than \textbf{15} lines of code.